 5 Firefield FF16001 NVRS 3x 42mm Gen 1 Night Vision Riflescope

 Not all night vision scopes are ideal for modern sporting rifles or lightweight carbines.
-They tend to be bulky and have a lot of features that way the optic down.
+They tend to be bulky and have a lot of features that weigh the optic down.
 This model from Firefield is certainly not one of them.

-Combine the intelligent, integrated design with a lightweight and durable construction you have a great optic for not a lot of money.
+Combine the intelligent, integrated design with a lightweight and durable construction and you have a great optic for not a lot of money.
 This is a favorite online of many hunters and shooters looking for an inexpensive but high-quality night vision scope and it should serve you well no matter what you’re doing.

 6 Firefield FF26014T Tactical Night Vision Rifle Scope

 Built upon other Firefield designs this night vision Riflescope is designed to be primarily used in a tactical role.
 The multiple picatinny rail mounts and sections added on this optic make it ideal for use on a modern sporting rifle or other lightweight rifle.